nataferreiradev/nataferreiradev/README.md

 ## Software Engineer

-Currently, I am working as a mobile developer with flutter and oracle developer.
+Currently, I am working as a mid-level mobile developer and oracle developer.
 I'm learning and trying to become a backend developer.

 *   🌍  I'm based in Brazil:SP:Birigui
 *   ✉️  You can contact me at [nataferreira929@hotmail.com](mailto:nataferreira929@hotmail.com)
 *   🚀  I'm currently working on [CompuSoftware](http://www.cscompusoftware.com.br/)
 *   🧠  I'm learning Go and Java
+*   You can see my portfolio [nataFerreiraDev](https://nataferreiradev.github.io/portfolio/)
 ----
 ## Skills
 ### Back-end